 - Don’t be a HEADCASE information and resources

-*The free first aid kit bags can only be claimed after a course is finished by completing the EFARU First Aid Kit Application Form and sent to firstname.lastname@example.org
+*The free first aid kit bag can only be claimed after a course is finished.
+To receive your bag please contact firstname.lastname@example.org providing the following information:

 How to arrange course?